TwidgeVR/vagabot/README.md

 !players online on the vat
 ```

+### Commands

+`ping` - bot returns 'pong' if it is alive

+`where [is] <player>` - return the last known chunk for the player

+`who [is] <player>` - return a short bio for the player

+`bio [<player>] <message>` - sets a bio message for yourself or the specified user

+`servers` - list the servers and player count the bot user has access to, get invited to more servers to see them

+`players [<server name>]` - list players on known servers, or just the specified server name.  regex supported.

+`zone`
+- `zone history <chunk name>` - list the players who have visited the specified chunk

+`player`
+- `player path` - list the last known chunks the player has visited

+`load`
+- `load assets` - [ADMIN] - load the list of spawnable assets, server must be alive

+`find`
+- `find asset <name>` - find any spawnable assets matching the name, regex supported

 ### Known issues

-- On ATT private servers, when no players are active the server may go into a 'paused' state.
-When a player joins and awakens the server, the bot generally is only able to join after the player, which causes their initial join event to be missed.
-For this reason, it is not wise to initialize variables or trigger events based on join messages.

-- The bot sometimes does not reconnect after a 'paused' period, requiring a restart.
+- The bot occasionally does not reconnect after a 'paused' period, requiring a restart.

-- Some event subscriptions are particularly chatty, such as PlayerMovedChunk and CreatureSpawned, so by default are left disabled.
+- Some event subscription messages are particularly chatty, such as PlayerMovedChunk and CreatureSpawned, so by default are left disabled.

 ## Enjoy!